owenrumney/owenrumney.github.io/_posts/2022-09-07-lazy-trivy-introduction.markdown

 [Trivy](https://trivy.dev) is the go to scanner for vulnerabilities and is rapidly becoming the go to for all your scanning needs.

 lazytrivy just makes the experience even easier.
 You can run `lazytrivy` without remembering all the commands and get a quick summary of the vulnerabilities you have.

+### How does it work?

+Trivy is released as a binary or a Docker image.
+In order to support Windows users, `lazytrivy` uses the docker image and mounts the Docker socket to all the Trivy image to scan other images on the Docker host.

+`lazytrivy` will query the Docker context to find the current context and use that host; alternatively, you can specify the `--docker-host` on start to point to a remote host.

 ### Features